apache/metron/metron-stellar/stellar-zeppelin/README.md

         <value>org.apache.metron.stellar.zeppelin.StellarInterpreter</value>
     </property>
     ```

-1. Copy all necessary Stellar dependencies along with the jar of this project to `$ZEPPELIN_HOME/interpreter/stellar`.
-This can be done by executing the following starting from Metron's top-level directory.

-    Of course, this process is a bit of a kludge and is only intended to get you up and running in Zeppelin as quickly as possible.

-    ```
-    mvn clean install -DskipTests
-    cd metron-stellar/stellar-zeppelin/
-    mvn install dependency:copy-dependencies
-    cp -r target/dependency/ $ZEPPELIN_HOME/interpreter/stellar/
-    cp target/stellar-zeppelin-0.4.2.jar $ZEPPELIN_HOME/interpreter/stellar
-    ```

 1. Start Zeppelin.

     ```
     $ZEPPELIN_HOME/bin/zeppelin-daemon.sh start
     ```

 1. Navigate to Zeppelin running at [http://localhost:8080/](http://localhost:8080/).

+1. Register the Stellar interpreter in Zeppelin.

     1. Click on the top-right menu item labelled "Anonymous" then choose "Interpreter" in the drop-down that opens.

 1. Configure the Stellar interpreter.

-    1. On the "Interpreters" page, click on "+ Create" near the top-right.
+    1. Click on '**+ Create**' near the top-right.

-    1. Set "Interpreter Name" to "stellar".
-    1. Set "Interpreter Group" to "Metron".
+    1. Define the following values.
+        * **Interpreter Name** = `stellar`
+        * **Interpreter Group** = `Metron`

+    1. Under **Options**, set the following values.
+        * The interpreter will be instantiated **Per Note**  in **isolated** process.

+    1. Under **Dependencies**, define the following fields, then click the "+" icon.
+        * **Artifact** = `org.apache.metron:stellar-zeppelin:0.4.2`

     1. Click "Save"

+1. Wait for the intrepreter to start.

+    1. Near the title '**stellar**', will be a status icon.
+This will indicate that it is downloading the dependencies.

+    1. Once the icon is shown as green, the interpreter is ready to work.

 1. Create a new notebook.

     1. Click on "Notebook" > "Create new note".
-    1. Set the default Interpreter to Stellar.
+Set the default Interpreter to Stellar.

 1. Execute Stellar in your notebook.

     1. In the first block, add the following Stellar, then click Run.

         ```
         %stellar

         2 in [2,3,4]
         ```
-    1. The execution should result in a value of true.
+    1. In the next block, check which functions are available to you.

+        ```
+        %stellar

+        %functions
+        ```

     1. Try out auto-completion.

-    1. In another block type 'TO_' then press CTRL+. which will trigger the auto-complete mechanism in Stellar.
+In another block, type 'TO_' then press CTRL+. which will trigger the auto-complete mechanism in Stellar.